simoneacker/Shorecrest-Connect/README.md

    - Route 53:
       - Registration for shorecrestconnect.com
       - One record set directing api.shorecrestconnect.com to the EB application endpoint
-      - One record set directing www.shorecrestconnect.com to S3 static endpoint
    - Cognito:
-      - One identity pool (under federated identities) used to upload/download media from iOS messages testbed to S3 bucket
+      - One identity pool (under federated identities) used to upload/download media from iOS messages to S3 bucket

 ## How to Contribute